Adamm-Zhang/UNet-Vocal-Extractor/README.md

 We can do better by learning the phase directly in the model, or by generating phase information using a GAN vocoder at the output.

 Temporal loss - some modern models use a loss criterion characterized by both temporal and spectral info for better accuracy.

+### Other Notes
+- Prefilting of the mix samples at 12kHz was attempted with the hypothesis that it would limit the total error magnitude when compared to the vocals, which have most of its character within 10kHz.
+This seemed to cause heavy error and distortion in the file output, likely because there were also frequencies above 12kHz in the vocal sample as a result of spectral leakage from the STFT operations.